 We are looking for professors, post-docs, PhD students and more broadly researchers interested in a one-day replication challenge at the University of Ottawa on May 5th, 2023.
-This event is part of games organized all over the world (Australia, Norway, France, Germany, etc.) by the Institute for Replication.
-More details about the event.
+This event is part of games organized all over the world (Australia, Norway, France, Germany, etc.) by the .
+More details .

 Participants will join a small team and being asked to replicate a study in their field of interest.
 Teams may either conduct a robustness replication, which is the ability to duplicate the results of a prior study using the same data but different procedures as were used by the original investigator - or recode the study using the raw or intermediate data.
 Teams may also do a combination of robustness/recoding.